briansworth/dev/_posts/2019-4-28-PowerShell-New-VMFromTemplate.md

 <p>
   <strong>Solution:</strong><br>
   Specify all settings for the VM in the New-VM cmdlet.
   When the VM is created, use Set-VM for setting ProcessorCount.
+  All these settings should have default values, and be parameters for maximum flexibility.
 </p>

 ### Source Code